automerge/mpl/README.md

 ### Provided Actions

 `MPL.Store` provides several built-in actions to create, open, and merge documents.
-All document management should go through your `MPL.Store` instance so that MPL can connect to the right peer group and broadcast state changes over the network.
+All document management should go through your `MPL.Store` instance so that aMPL can connect to the right peer group and broadcast state changes over the network.

 #### `"NEW_DOCUMENT"`